The Change of Corporate Culture of SK Telecom

 2. In your opinion, why is this hierarchical value so strong in South Korea?
 What are the advantages and disadvantages of this value in societies?

 Unlike purely authoritarian structure and its top-down pressure system, hierarchical relationship imposes obligations on both sides.
-Junior person is obliged to obey the older one because it is necessary; and a senior onewith a (theoretically) higher moral character, must take care of the younger ones for concerns that involve the feeling of duty (Lee, 2004).
-Thus, Korean company culture should not perceived as authoritarism, as people at lower levels are not purely elements in a large mechanism, which have to work smoothly for the common good.
-This responsibility that an older person in an hierarchy takes for the younger one ensures that people at lower hierarchical levels have mentors and advisers, not only bosses.
+The junior person is obliged to obey the older one because it is necessary; and a senior, therefore, a (theoretically) higher moral character, must take care of the younger ones for concerns that involve the feeling of duty (Lee, 2004).
+Thus, Korean company culture should not be perceived as authoritarian, as people at lower levels are not purely elements in a large mechanism, which have to work smoothly for the common good.
+This responsibility that an older person in a hierarchy takes for the younger one ensures that people at lower hierarchical levels have mentors and advisers, not only bosses.

-Consequence of the hierarchy is the maintainance of clear distance between the older and younger members of society (as well as company) (Choi, 2004).
+A consequence of the hierarchy is the maintenance of clear distance between the older and younger members of society (as well as the company) (Choi, 2004).
 Attempts to people who do not know the system to put everyone on the same level is perceived as blatant insubordination.
-The extend, to which this subordination is a mean of coercion depends on the relationship of the hierarchy with other components of the Korean administrative culture.
+The extent, to which this subordination is a mean of coercion depends on the relationship of the hierarchy with other components of the Korean administrative culture.
 If authoritarianism generates a view at younger company/society members as the subject of power, who responsibilities but no rights, personalism, on the contrary, adds to the relationship of senior and junior employees certain warmth, which brings the system closer to a family model (Park, Rehg, and Lee, 2005).

-The hierarchical structure of society in conjunction with the authoritarian method of decision-making not only binds the initiative of lower management levels, but virtually eliminates the possibility of constructive criticism (Choi, 2004).
+The hierarchical structure of society in conjunction with the authoritarian method of decision-making not only binds the initiative of lower management levels but virtually eliminates the possibility of constructive criticism (Choi, 2004).
 This is a great problem of the system, as people at lower managerial levels are not able to make a p[ositive contribution in the company development even if they are willing to.
-At the same time, company top-management may lose the contact with the reality, which will can bring only the negative consequences to company development.
-Without adequate criticsm from people who posess knowledge and understanding of the issue top-management can make wrong decisions.
+At the same time, company top management may lose the contact with the reality, which will bring only the negative consequences of company development.
+Without adequate criticism from people who possess knowledge and understanding of the issue top-management can make wrong decisions.

 One of the examples of the complexity of criticism and communication between different levels in the Korean system is the difficulty of organizing an academic discussion, in which open criticism of the teachers or senior colleagues would be possible (Park, Rehg, and Lee, 2005).
 To oppose senior positions is considered to be a blatant insubordination, as it is similar to criticizing own father.
 Therefore, many of the largest Korean scientists and artists prefer to work abroad, thus having a possibility for open discussion and communication with people on different levels of power and knowledge.

 One more significant disadvantage of hierarchy in business is that it hinders career development (Choi, 2004).
-If in Western society a smart and capable manager can make a career fast enough and go ahead of less cpompetent and capable elderly, it is impossible in Korean society.
-Young specialists who are very talanted and willing to work still have to reach certain age in order to get a promotion.
-This quality of hierarchy isvery disadvantageous for the development of Korean companies, as without support and encouragement in form of promotion promosing young specialists loose the desire to achive more and provide better results.
+If in Western society a smart and capable manager can make a career fast enough and go ahead of less competent and capable elderly, it is impossible in Korean society.
+Young specialists who are very talented and willing to work still have to reach a certain age in order to get a promotion.
+This quality of hierarchy is very disadvantageous for the development of Korean companies, as without support and encouragement in form of promotion promoting young specialists loose the desire to achieve more and provide better results.

-In a developing coutry hierarchy can become a basis to the nation’s stability, as it has happened in Korea.
-The rapid economic development of the state was to much extend a result of its’ reliance on hierarchical system, in which people quickly complete their tasks without questioning the authority and correctness of decisions.
-Stabilty and discipline, which go hand in hand with hierarchy, lead to the most efficient work and fastest results (Sang-Hun, 2008).
-Therefore, Korean companies have in fact presented the advances of hierarchical system when they’ve made a technoogical leap in order to achieve the level of development of other technological states.
-Therefore, when a company has to follow a definite route without any changes in company’s politics, Korean hierarchical sytem is the best way to achieve highest results at shortest time possible (Sinha, 2005).
+In a developing country, hierarchy can become a basis for the nation’s stability, as it has happened in Korea.
+The rapid economic development of the state was too much extended a result of its’ reliance on a hierarchical system, in which people quickly complete their tasks without questioning the authority and correctness of decisions.
+Stability and discipline, which go hand in hand with hierarchy, lead to the most efficient work and fastest results (Sang-Hun, 2008).
+Therefore, Korean companies have in fact presented the advances of a hierarchical system when they’ve made a technological leap in order to achieve the level of development of other technological states.
+Therefore, when a company has to follow a definite route without any changes in company’s politics, Korean hierarchical system is the best way to achieve highest results at the shortest time possible (Sinha, 2005).

 3. Do you think that SK Telecom will be successful in integrating a more egalitarian culture, even though it contrasts with South Korea’s culture?
 What are some of the issues that may complicate or support this transition?

-The major problem faced by SK Telecom management is that company’s values and culture contradict with those national ones.
-One should remember that in Korea hierarchy is not only the main structure of businesses, but is in fact in the basis of the whole society.
+The major problem faced by SK Telecom management is that company’s values and culture contradicts with those national ones.
+One should remember that in Korea hierarchy is not only the main structure of businesses but is, in fact, in the basis of the whole society.
 Therefore, while refusing to adhere to hierarchical structure SK Telecom goes again the cultural values of its’ country of origin.
 Except the misunderstanding that this change can cause in the society and the change of perception of SK Telecom there are also problems that will arise within the company due to the new untraditional way of management.

-At the same time, while part of company employees will feel uncomfotable while adjusting to the change, one can say for sure that younger generation would be willing to adhere to new rules and regulations.
-Korean youth, which is less supportive of country’s hierarchical tradition (here one can blame the ifluence of globalization and americanization of societities as one of its’ resutls), will willingly accept new corporate culture.
+At the same time, while part of company employees will feel uncomfortable while adjusting to the change, one can say for sure that younger generation would be willing to adhere to new rules and regulations.
+Korean youth, which is less supportive of country’s hierarchical tradition (here one can blame the influence of globalization and Americanization of societies as one of its’ results), will willingly accept new corporate culture.
 Their work efficiency will increase, as the freedom provided by more egalitarian company structure will allow younger inspired employees to have more influence on the company and its’ decision-making process.

 4. You have just been employed at SK Telecom as a graduate.
 Discuss perceptual process and problems that you may experience as a new employee.

-The problems I might experience as an SK Telecom newbie depend on a number of factors, but the major one is if I was raised I Korean culture or not.
-If I’m not Korean, it will be still complicated to adjust to the company structure, even if it has already shifted for the egalitatian one.
-Even if the rules and regulations have changed, it still does not mean that on sub-consious level all employees have already accepted the new corporate culture.
+The problems I might experience as an SK Telecom newbie depend on a number of factors, but the major one is if I was raised in the Korean culture or not.
+If I’m not Korean, it will be still complicated to adjust to the company structure, even if it has already shifted to the egalitarian one.
+Even if the rules and regulations have changed, it still does not mean that on a subconsious level all employees have already accepted the new corporate culture.
 Therefore, while behaving according to the Western tradition of communication and business relationships I can still be perceived negatively due to inability to relate to other employees on the sub-conscious or tacit levels.
-For a Korean graduate it would be easier to adjust to the new SK Telecom structure.
+For a Korean graduate, it would be easier to adjust to the new SK Telecom structure.
 On one hand, I will be an individual raised in Korean tradition, thus familiar with the tacit norms existing within the company; on the other, I am a young person who lived in a globalized society, thus along with the norms and traditions of my culture I’m familiar with those of the Western civilization.
-Therefore, I’m more interested to work in a community that supports my personal development and initiative.
-It might take some time to adjust to the company’s egalitarian structure, as before my employment in SK Telecom I’ve most probably lived and studied in hierarchical community.
+Therefore, I’m more interested in working in a community that supports my personal development and initiative.
+It might take some time to adjust to the company’s egalitarian structure, as before my employment in SK Telecom I’ve most probably lived and studied in a hierarchical community.
 But, after the adjustment process, I will be interested in working in the company that supports my personal and professional growth.
 Of course, there is a possibility to meet some negative attitude of people who have been with the company longer than me, especially when I’m be showing initiative and desire to take part in the decision-making process.
-This attitudes will remain in the company for a while, until everyone familirizes him or herself with the new values of SK Telecom.
+This attitudes will remain in the company for a while until everyone familiarizes him or herself with the new values of SK Telecom.